taylorsudo/tumblr-backup/README.md

 ## Automated Backups with GitHub Actions

-The repository includes a GitHub Actions workflow that automatically backs up your posts every 4 hours and uploads them to Dropbox.
+The repository includes a GitHub Actions workflow that automatically backs up your posts daily and uploads them to Dropbox.

 ### Setup GitHub Actions with Dropbox